 The markets for sensors are rapidly growing, and integrated photonics is well positioned to significantly penetrate these markets.
-The reader should be aware of two challenges, however, inherent in producing a manufacturing roadmap for sensing.
-First, the photonic sensors market is at a relatively early stage, and in many cases the investments in manufacturing capability needed to achieve the advances detailed in this chapter will require either government investment to address the technical risk, or significant growth in the market pull.
-Second, the enormous range of photonic integrated circuit (PIC) devices that may be described as "sensors", and the equally enormous range of markets served by these devices, make it impossible to produce a manufacturing roadmap that is fully comprehensive.
-Therefore, to offer a useful final document that is of manageable size we have chosen to focus on two primary modes of sensing chemical and biological targets.
-The first of these is spectroscopy, in which atoms and their bonded configuration of molecules induce interactions with specific wavelengths of light.
-Spectroscopy may be subdivided into several types, including ultravioletvisible (UV-Vis) and infrared (IR) absorption spectroscopies, and Raman spectroscopy.
-The second detection mode monitors changes in the effective (modal) refractive index in a photonic waveguide produced by the presence of a target molecule.
+Given the large range of possible sensors we have chosen the two sensor types which have the biggest potential: chemical and biological target sensing.
+The first of these generally relies on spectroscopy, in which atoms and their bonded configuration of molecules induce interactions with specific wavelengths of light.
+Spectroscopy may be subdivided into several types, including ultraviolet-visible (UV-Vis) and infrared (IR) absorption spectroscopies, and Raman spectroscopy.
+The second detection mode (of primary importance in biological target sensing) monitors changes in the effective (modal) refractive index in a photonic waveguide produced by the presence of a target molecule.
 Refractive index sensing is typically made specific to a certain target by coating the waveguide with capture molecules able to selectively bind to (capture) the target molecule(s) of interest.

-With these caveats in mind, the Purple Brick Wall charts for PIC-Chem and PIC-Bio sensing show either the existence of, or the projected development of various components required for the sensing industry across a timeline until 2040.
+With these caveats in mind, the Purple Brick Wall charts (as shown on the next page) for PIC-Chem and PIC-Bio sensing show either the existence of, or the projected development of various components required for the sensing industry across a timeline until 2040.
 The black font text shows what is reasonably expected based on current efforts, whereas the red font text highlights components that will require major funding/research to bring to commercialization.
 This is because barriers exist either due to the technological maturity (design, material, process, etc.) or cost.
 The technology gaps that separate the red text from the black text are represented by purple bricks, and hence the name purple brick wall.
 It is quite possible that the scientific development required to fill these major technology gaps will not be funded by industry, which often seeks a quick return on investment (ROI).
 As an alternative, the gaps are suitable potential research topics for government funding that highlight new scientific breakthroughs that are possible and imminent.
 Building from the "purple brick wall" charts, the remainder of the chapter discusses the current State of the Art for sensor manufacturing and provides an overview of key needs to be addressed.